tmbocheeko/searchable-inputs/README.md

 `si-input-dark`: Changes the input's background to dark and automatically uses the white arrow.
 Added to the input.

 `si-centered`: Centers the input element and option list within the parent element.
 Added to the parent div of the input.

+## Event Listeners

+All event listeners are applied to the input (`.si-input`) element.

+`sivalueconfirmed`: Triggers event when the value is confirmed by any means.

+`sivalueenterkey`: Triggers event when the value is confirmed by the enter key.

+`sivalueclicked`: Triggers event when the value is confirmed by clicking.

 ## Javascript Functions